sgnoohc/ProjectMetis/README.md

 ## Installation and Setup
 Clone this repository, and set up the environment via `source setup.sh`.
 Note that this doesn't overwrite an existing CMSSW environment if you already have one.

+To check that things are working (including condor submission, job stageout, proxy permissions), run the unit tests with `mtest`.

 A minimal setup to submit jobs to run on CMS NANOAOD is in [`examples/nanoaod/`](examples/nanoaod/).

 ## Example